Painted

 509

 In March, before Redwings flaunt their epaulets, flocks of "RUSTIES" use the old Cottonwood by the bridge for a resting station.
-Chucking, creaking and wheedling, the night-travelers discus the trip until the early sun has warmed them.
+Chucking, creaking and wheedling, the night-travelers discuss the trip until the early sun has warmed them.
 In a compact bunch they leave the tree and true to a point, head north up the valley.
 Males of a nesting colony among the alders on shores of Sebago Lake, Maine, had a conference-tree and their combined conversation was scarcely musical.
 On isolated perches toward the outer edge I heard males voicing a distinct and quite melodious song.
 There were always birds wading along the water margin, feeding on marine insects.

 NEST: a bulky structure of leaves, grass and mud, often lined with bright green grass; located in low bushes of swamps.